 - Brands: Different supermarket chains will carry different brands.
 Many consumers stay loyal to a particular brand of food, whether it be a name brand or generic brand.

-What kind of specialty services do supermarkets provide?
+What kind of specialty services do grocery stores provide?

 Many medium- to large-sized supermarket chains now provide consumers with specialty services such as in-store pharmacies, banks and on-site gas stations.